Mrrvm/os_lusiadas_2/content/grounds.md

 ![[WhatsApp Image 2025-05-22 at 15.52.43.jpeg]]
 **Fig. 13, 14** - Photos of used sources organised ^fig-org

-Regarding [[Os Lusíadas]], I am still unsure on how procede in terms of chapters, or if and how to relate each chapter (called *canto*) to which texts I am sourcing.
+Within the parallelism to [[Os Lusíadas]], I am still unsure on how procede in terms of chapters, or if and how to relate each chapter (called *canto*) to which texts I am sourcing.
 As of now, I have been dissecting what each stanza means and which relations I can find, but also just cutting from the first chapter and see what it can organically bring (see [[grounds#^fig-diss]]).

 ![[WhatsApp Image 2025-05-22 at 15.52.43 (2).jpeg]]
 **Fig. 15** - Photo dissecting [[Os Lusíadas]]^fig-diss